1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Non-profit organisations focused on conserving biodiversity in wild landscapes including marine environments; projects must prioritize habitats that sequester carbon or enable climate change adaptation and demonstrate benefits to local communities.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Non-profit organisations focused on conserving biodiversity in wild landscapes including marine environments; projects must prioritize habitats that sequester carbon or enable climate change adaptation and demonstrate benefits to local communities.
+Confirm the full requirements in the official notice before applying.